TarachaR/-Exploring-the-Demographics-and-Health-Landscape-of-Kenya-The-2014-Kenya-Demographics-and-Health-Su/README.md

 * Created a boxplot of V201 by (V025, V106, V024) separately.
 * Created a scatter plot and computed the Pearson Correlation Coefficient between V201 and V012 explaining my findings.

+Given the dataset, I performed data exploration, data wrangling (cleaning and analysis) and statistical data analysis in an effort to come with a summary of findings:

 [Back To The Top](#New-York-City-Bus-Breakdowns---Data-Wrangling-with-Python)